-Photos: Tropical Depression Grace drenching Haiti days after major earthquake
+Photos: Tropical Storm Grace drenching Haiti days after major earthquake

 Photography

-Tropical Depression Grace is deluging Haiti just days after a devastating earthquake leveled scores of buildings and claimed about 1,300 lives.
+Tropical Storm Grace is deluging Haiti just days after a devastating earthquake leveled scores of buildings and claimed about 1,300 lives.
 The tremor, registering at magnitude 7.2, struck around 8:30 a.m.
 Saturday, collapsing apartment buildings and sending residents running through the streets in fear.

 Joseph Odelyn/AP